After an incredible 20 years in production, it’s time for a new Suzuki Jimny.

 However, despite it’s no-nonsense character, the new Jimny still has plenty of technology.
 Suzuki’s infotainment system offers satnav with Android Auto and Apple CarPlay, there’s high beam assist, forward collision alert, lane departure warning, weaving alert and – a first for Suzuki – traffic sign recognition.

 Although these systems performed well during the Jimny’s Euro NCAP testing, the marginal rating of the head restraints (a pre-requisite for AEB points) meant they didn’t count towards the Jimny’s overall score of three stars.

-The new Suzuki Jimny is expected to go on sale in the UK in late January 2019 in two trim levels.
+The new Suzuki Jimny is expected to go on sale in the UK in early January 2019 in two trim levels.